dayjs/dayjs-website/docs/display/as-array.md

 title: As Array
 ---

-Return an array that mirrors the parameters
+Returns an array that mirrors the parameters

 @>ToArray